-The Chairman of the Audit Committee receives an additional annual retainer of \$8,500 and the Chairmen of each of the Compensation Committee, Risk Policy and Assessment Committee, Finance and Business Committee, and Compliance and Anti-Money Laundering Committee each receives an additional annual retainer of \$5,000.
-The non-Chairman members of the Audit Committee receives an additional annual retainer of \$3,000 and each member of the Board receives an additional annual retainer of \$8,500 for his or her participation in excess of two committees.
+The Chairman of the Audit Committee receives an additional annual retainer of \$8,500 and the Chairmen of each of the Nomination, Compensation and Operations Committee, Risk Policy and Assessment Committee, Finance and Business Committee, and Anti-Money Laundering, Compliance and Sustainability Committee each receives an additional annual retainer of \$5,000.
+The non-Chairman members of the Audit Committee receive an additional annual retainer of \$3,000 and each member of the Board receives an additional annual retainer of \$8,500 for his or her participation in excess of two committees.

-The aggregate amount of cash compensation paid by the Bank during the year ended December 31, 2021 to the Directors of the Bank as a group for their services as Directors was \$952,500.
+The aggregate amount of cash compensation paid by the Bank during the year ended December 31, 2022 to the Directors of the Bank as a group for their services as Directors was \$892,000.